PathwayCommons/cpath2/distribution/src/main/etc/README.md

  5. URL to the Data Provider's Homepage (optional, good to have)
  6. IMAGE URL (optional) - can be pointing to a resource logo;
  7. TYPE - one of: BIOPAX, PSI_MI, PSI_MITAB, WAREHOUSE, MAPPING;
- 8. CLEANER_CLASS - leave empty or use a specific cleaner class name (like cpath.cleaner.internal.SomeCleanerImpl);
+ 8. CLEANER_CLASS - leave empty or use a specific cleaner class name (like cpath.cleaner.SomeCleaner);
- 9. CONVERTER_CLASS - leave empty or use a specific converter class, e.g., cpath.converter.internal.UniprotConverterImpl, cpath.converter.internal.PsimiConverterImpl;
+ 9. CONVERTER_CLASS - leave empty or use a specific converter class, e.g., cpath.converter.UniprotConverter, PsimiConverter;
  10. PUBMED ID - PubMed record ID (only number) of the main publication
  11. AVAILABILITY - values: 'free', 'academic', 'purchase'